h-merritt/h-merritt.github.io/02_research.md

 ![image](netneuro_schematic.png)

-**Merritt, H.**, Koch, M.K., Youngheun, J., Chumin, E., & Betzel, R.F.
-(In Review).
-Social 'envirotyping' the ABCD study contextualizes dissociable brain organization and diverging outcomes.
-Social Cognitive and Affective Neuroscience.
-[Link to preprint](https://www.biorxiv.org/content/10.1101/2024.08.20.608873v1.full.pdf).

-* **Highlights of Merritt et al., 2024:** We identified different patterns of social environment experience (i.e., "envirotypes"), by hierarchically clustering subjects from the Adolescent Brain Cognitive Development Study.
-We then applied tools from network neuroscience to show how patterns of whole brain connectivity varied across envirotypes.
-Differences were distributed across the brain but were especially prominent in Default and Somatomotor Hand systems.
-Finally, we examined how envirotypes change over development and how these patterns of change are associated with a suite of outcomes.
-The resulting dynamic envirotypes suggested the dominant patterns of change are high quality stability, instability, improvement, and worsening.
-The outcomes of the stable envirotype were most easily distinguished from those of the improving envirotype, while the unstable envirotype had the worst outcomes.

-**Merritt, H.**, Mejia, A., & Betzel, R.F.
-(In Review).
-The dual interpretation of edge time series: Time-varying connectivity versus statistical interaction. iScience.
-[Link to preprint](https://www.biorxiv.org/content/10.1101/2024.08.29.609259v1.full.pdf)

-* **Highlights of Merritt et al., 2024:**  Recently, we developed a technique for tracking rapid (framewise) fluctuations in network connectivity over time.
-Here, we show that these “edge time series” are mathematically equivalent to interaction terms in a specific family of general linear models.
-We exploit this fact to further demonstrate that time-varying connectivity carries explanatory power for behavior above and beyond brain activations, suggesting that time-varying connectivity is likely more than a statistical artifact.

 **Merritt, H.**, Rakesh, D., & Betzel, R.F.
 (In Review).
 Connection & Context: The Neural Architecture of Social Relationships.
 Neuroscience and Biobehavioral Reviews.
 [Link to preprint](https://osf.io/preprints/psyarxiv/xvgez_v1)

 * **Highlights of Merritt, Rakesh, & Betzel:** We synthesize research across network neuroscience, social neuroscience, and neuroecology to characterize how brain network organization varies across interpersonal social experience.
 We propose two intersecting mechanistic pathways by why different brain network organization is observed across contexts.
 An important consequence of this variation across social experience is that the brain network organization that is associated with better (mental) health can look different in different environments.